Potsdamer Platz

 What should I wear?

-Dress comfortably for walking, and consider the season when choosing your attire.
-Layers are recommended, especially during cooler months.
+Dress comfortably, considering the season and planned activities.
+Layers are recommended, especially in cooler months.

 Location